marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 In this lab you will develop and operationalize a TFX pipeline that uses Kubeflow Pipelines for orchestration and Cloud Dataflow and Cloud AI Platform for data processing, training, and deployment:

+1. In Exercise 1, you will review and understand the pipeline's source code - also referred to as the pipeline's DSL.

-1. In Exercise 1, you will walk through the TFX pipeline DSL, compile the pipeline into a KFP package and submit the pipeline run.
+1. In Exercise 2, you will compile the pipeline's DSL and submit the pipeline's run.

-1. In Exercise 2, you will author a **Cloud Build** CI/CD workflow that automatically builds and deploys the  pipeline.
+1. In Exercise 3, you will author a **Cloud Build** CI/CD workflow that automates building and deploying.

-1. In Exercise 3, you will integrate your CI/CD workflow with **GitHub** by setting up a trigger that starts the CI/CD workflow when a new tag is applied to the **GitHub** repo.
+1. In Exercise 4, you will integrate your CI/CD workflow with **GitHub** by setting up a trigger that starts the CI/CD workflow when a new tag is applied to the **GitHub** repo.

 ## Lab scenario